Aaron Cresswell

 Cresswell made his first-team debut for Tranmere Rovers in 2008 and made 70 league appearances for the club before signing for Ipswich Town in 2011, following a tribunal to agree the value of the transfer.
-He made 138 appearances for Ipswich scoring six goals, before joining West Ham United in July 2014.
+He made 138 appearances for Ipswich scoring six goals, before joining West Ham United in July 2014 staying until 2025 when he joined Stoke City.

 He made his international debut for England in November 2016 in a friendly against Spain at Wembley Stadium.

 Early life

-Cresswell was born in Liverpool, Merseyside.
+Cresswell was born in Halewood, Liverpool and attended Halewood Academy.

 Club career

 Tranmere Rovers

 Cresswell started his career with Liverpool, working his way through the academy before being released at the age of 15.
 Following his release from Liverpool he joined the Tranmere Rovers youth system before signing his first professional contract in July 2008.
 He made his first-team debut on 1 November 2008 in a League One match with Milton Keynes Dons which ended in a 1–0 loss.

 Although he was offered a new contract by the club at the end of the 2010–11 season, Tranmere manager Les Parry expected Cresswell to turn down the contract offer saying "Aaron has got four or five Championship clubs trying to sign him; if I had to guess I would say Aaron might be leaving us this summer."